 Twenty-three species of raptors have been identified at Pictured Rocks, including nine species of owls, eight kinds of hawks and three types of falcons.
 Several, like red-tailed hawks and long-eared owls, are year-round residents that nest in the park where habitat is suitable.
 Other species come only for summer nesting or are observed briefly when migrating through.
 Heavily feathered rough-legged hawks and snowy owls are occasional winter visitors, as are great grey and northern hawk owls.

 Some raptors such as broad-wing hawks are found in hardwood forests; others like the northern goshawk prefer mixed woodlands.
 Northern harriers may be seen soaring over dunes and open fields searching for prey.
-Eagles are especially visible when they perch in tall trees on the cliffs.
+Eagles are especially visible when they perch in tall trees on the cliffs or fly over water.
 Peregrine falcons nest on rock ledges above Lake Superior where they have little disturbance from other species.